 FLCC features small classes and personal attention.
 The faculty dedicates strong attention toward you and is genuinely interested in your success.
 Along with 20 or so classmates, you will engage in active problem solving and creative thinking during your program experience.
 You will bring theory to application and continue to expand your knowledge along the way.
 FLCC has all the tools you need along with scientific models, preserved specimen, modern labs, and technical equipment.

 Graduates successfully transfer to four-year institutions* such as:

 - Cornell University

 - Keuka College

 - St. John Fisher College

-- SUNY Colleges at Brockport, Environmental Science and Forestry at Syracuse, Buffalo, and Geneseo
+- SUNY Colleges at Brockport, Environmental Science and Forestry, Buffalo, and Geneseo

-The faculty in the human nutrition and food program brings real life experience to the classroom.
+The faculty in the Human Nutrition and Food program bring real life experience to the classroom.
 Registered and clinical dietitians, former local WIC (Women, Infants and Children) program directors, and faculty members with master's degrees in chemistry, biology, and nutrition, serve as integral parts of the program.
 The faculty brings the excitement and wonder of the field of nutrition to you, providing expertise on the scientific, theoretical, and practical aspects of the field.
 Upon completing your degree, you will leave well-prepared to succeed at a four-year college or university of your choice.